alexanderpei/DeepEarnings/README.md

 # DeepEarnings

 This is a project which attempts to model whether a company will beat or miss earnings announcements based on previous financial data, sentiment analysis, and stock price movement using deep learning.
+Feel free to also use these methods to gather earnings or 10Q/10K data.

 ### Looking for collaborators / to-do list
 Feel free to reach out to me if you're interested in collaborating.